usnationalarchives/naraapi-finding-aids/README.md

 1. Clone the repo
 1. Navigate to the directory.
 1. Run `npm install` to install Next and all the dependencies.
-1. `npm dev` will run your local development version of the site.
+1. `npm run dev` will run your local development version of the site.

 ### Making Updates
 1. Make sure you have forked the repo.